kura/kura.gg/content/eevee-adding-more-structure-to-posts.rst

 <https://schema.org/Person>`__.

-Because the div element has no style and consists of only meta data, a role is defined that tells screen reads this data is only for presentation purposes and can be ignored.
+Because the div element has no style and consists of only meta data, a role is defined that tells screen readers this data is only for presentation purposes and can be ignored.

 .. code-block:: html